getlantern/lanternsdk-android/README.md

 make build-sdk
 ```

-This will produce the SDK as an .aar file located at:
+This will produce the SDK as an .aar file located at `./build/lanternsdk-android.aar`.

-./build/lanternsdk-android.aar

 The .aar file contains the compiled Go library and Kotlin bindings, ready for integration into your Android app.